By Anton Ladnyi, CFA · ex-Goldman Sachs · ex-J.P. MorganPublished Updated

 How does ORCL score on Value, Quality, Momentum, Volatility, and Size?

 ORCL five-factor scores (A.L.
-Capital Advisory, 1–5 scale): Value 2.5/5 (neutral) — measures current price versus DCF intrinsic range and trailing earnings multiples; Quality 5.0/5 (strong) — captures profitability metrics including return on equity, net margin (ROE: 53.4%) and net margin (25.4%); Momentum 3.0/5 (neutral) — reflects recent price trajectory and earnings surprise consistency; Volatility 3.0/5 (neutral) — inverse measure derived from beta, where lower historical volatility earns a higher score; Size 4.5/5 (strong) — market capitalisation rank (mega-cap $1T+ scores 5/5).
-Composite: 3.6/5.
+Capital Advisory, 1–5 scale): Value 4.5/5 (strong) — measures current price versus DCF intrinsic range and trailing earnings multiples; Quality 5.0/5 (strong) — captures profitability metrics including return on equity, net margin (ROE: 53.4%) and net margin (25.4%); Momentum 3.0/5 (neutral) — reflects recent price trajectory and earnings surprise consistency; Volatility 2.0/5 (below average) — inverse measure derived from beta, where lower historical volatility earns a higher score; Size 4.5/5 (strong) — market capitalisation rank (mega-cap $1T+ scores 5/5).
+Composite: 3.8/5.
 Factor scores above 4.0 signal a tailwind in that dimension; below 2.0 signals a material headwind.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: Black-Litterman Model →

 What is ORCL's tail risk and CVaR?

-The 95th-percentile Conditional Value at Risk (CVaR) for ORCL on a one-month horizon is -32.2%.
+The 95th-percentile Conditional Value at Risk (CVaR) for ORCL on a one-month horizon is -44.1%.
 CVaR represents the expected average loss in the worst 5% of monthly outcomes — a more conservative tail risk measure than standard VaR, which only marks the loss threshold.
+Beta of 1.71 indicates above-market volatility with amplified drawdown exposure.
 For reference, a diversified S&P 500 ETF carries a one-month CVaR of roughly -8% to -12% in normal market conditions; individual equity CVaR is higher due to idiosyncratic risk.
 At the portfolio level, what matters is the marginal CVaR contribution of each holding — not its standalone figure.
 The A.L.
 Capital Advisory Portfolio Health Check quantifies each position's marginal tail-risk contribution across your entire holdings.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: CVaR & Tail-Risk Methodology →

 What is ORCL's intrinsic value and DCF price target?